CMPUT301F14T05/CorgFu/CorgFu.wiki/UseCases.md

 							2a1.
 Picture added exceeds the speficifcations; >64kB.
 	Frequency of Use: 	Likely used somewhat often by AppUsers who add pictures to their answers.
 	Status:				Testcases in production
-	Responsibility:		Anthony for test cases
+	Responsibility:		Anthony for Test cases
 	Priority:			P3 - Low